Paradox2102/anthill-anarchy-match-runner/README.md

 * http://localhost:8081/overlay.html - Team-/audience-facing view suitable for video overlay.
 Supports optional `delay` URL parameter giving a delay in seconds before server events are executed, e.g. http://localhost:8081/overlay.html?delay=10
 * http://localhost:8081/control.html - Administration view with buttons that change the state

 :warning: :sound: :mega: :boom: :headphones: :hear_no_evil: Warning: The overlay interface plays loud noises during the match, intended to be heard over speakers in a noisy competition environment.
 You may not enjoy the unadjusted headphone experience.
-Although the control interface includes a preview of the overlay interface, the IFRAME is muted (tested in Chrome).

 Note: To use this yourself, you will minimally need to:
 * Create a Google service user account (see [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts))